yeastrc/jobcenter/JobCenter_Blast_Module/README.txt

 Installing the Module

 1. First, you must build the module.
-If you checked out the trunk via SVN, run the "build_all_JobManager.xml" ant script, then navigate to the installables directory and copy the directory according to step 2.
+If you checked out the trunk via SVN, run the "ant_build_all_JobCenter.xml" ant script, then navigate to the installables directory and copy the directory according to step 2.
 If not, check out the trunk first.
 The Blast_Module depends on some other projects.

 2. For the Blast_Module, simply place the blast_module directory inside the path "jobcenter_client_installation/jobcenter_modules".